 New non-residential uses permitted in the Wekiva Study Area within the Urban Service Area shall be consistent with Goals, Objectives and Policies of the Comprehensive Plan and specifically with the Policies FLU1.4.3 through FLU1.4.25.
+Non-residential land uses within the Wekiva Study Area shall provide a minimum of 25% permanently protected open space.
 (Added 6/10, Ord.
-10-07)
+10-07; Amended 10/10, Ord.
+2010-13)